 Natalie Gillard Bio:

-Natalie is the creator of FACTUALITY, a facilitated dialogue, crash course, and board game, all in one, that explores structural inequality based on national statistics.
-FACTUALITY has supported the diversity, equity, and inclusion initiatives of Fortune 500 company Lockheed Martin, Bloomberg Industry Group, the College Board, the American Heart Association, the National Institutes of Health, the Maryland Commission on Civil Rights, Bill Gates Millennium Scholars, Princeton, UCLA, and The University of Arizona, where author and civil rights activist, bell hooks participated.
+Natalie is the creator of FACTUALITY, a facilitated dialogue, crash course, and board game, all in one, that unpacks the facts about structural inequality.
+FACTUALITY has supported the diversity, equity, and inclusion initiatives of Fortune 500 company Lockheed Martin, Bloomberg Industry Group, the College Board, the American Heart Association, the National Institutes of Health, Bill Gates Millennium Scholars, Princeton, UCLA, and The University of Arizona, where author and civil rights activist, bell hooks participated.

-FACTUALITY has reached over 14,000 participants and was recently featured in Baltimore Magazine’s Best of Baltimore issue.
-FACTUALITY has also been featured in the Afro American Newspaper, Boston Voyager, The Johns Hopkins Newsletter, The Baltimore Jewish Times, is listed in the Kellogg Foundation's Racial and Equity Resource Guide, and became an ice cream flavor through a partnership with social justice ice cream brand, Taharka Brothers.
+FACTUALITY has reached over 15,000 participants, in 26 states, and was recently featured in Baltimore Magazine’s Best of Baltimore issue.
+FACTUALITY has also been featured in the Afro American Newspaper, The Johns Hopkins Newsletter, The Baltimore Jewish Times, is listed in the Kellogg Foundation's Racial and Equity Resource Guide, and became an ice cream flavor through a partnership with social justice ice cream brand, Taharka Brothers.